 European Union (EU) identity interoperability

 - STORK: (Secure idenTity acrOss boRders linKed) which was a pilot scheme announced in 2008 and co-funded by the EU aiming to implement EU-wide interoperability of electronic identities (eIDs).
 The pilot work tested several existing national eID applications, including the UK Government Gateway and Belgium’s LIMOSA portal.
-The GOV.UK Verify team, in a blog from 2014, announced that they too would be working to develop interoperability with STORK.
+The GOV.UK Verify team, in a blog from 2014, announced that they too would be working to develop interoperability with STORK as part of the earlier original intention to replace the Government Gateway.

 - eIDAS: (electronic IDentification, Authentication and trust Services), an EU regulation setting out standards for electronic identification and trust services for electronic transactions in the European Single Market.
+It is modelled in part on the earlier UK work with standards and cross-government authentication hub (the Government Gateway).
 Despite Brexit, the UK appears to be aiming for compliance with eIDAS in order to remain compatible with the systems of EU member states.
 Some details of earlier work on eIDAS compliance were provided by the GOV.UK Verify team in a blog post in 2014, with some updates in November 2015 and December 2015.

 - PSD2: (the second Payment Services Directive), a notable evolution of existing regulation established for the payments industry to update the original 2007 Payment Services Directive.
-Most of its provisions take force from January 2018.
-It includes stronger requires around customer authentication, protection and security.
+Most of its provisions took force in January 2018.
+It includes stronger requirements around customer authentication, protection and security.
 It is an important component of the work to develop a Single Digital Market in the EU.

-1997 saw the UK Government attempt to streamline and improve the online experience of government services with the Intelligent forms project (“iForms”). iForms enabled a user to fill in one single online form and sign it digitally with their smartcard.
+1997 saw the UK Government attempt to streamline and improve the online experience of government services with the Intelligent forms project (“iForms”). iForms enabled a user to fill in one single online form and sign it digitally with their smartcard prior to submission.
 This Smartcard News from December 1997 contains some details about the work.

 The smart online form – the iForm – removed duplication and unnecessary bureaucracy from the paper process.
 For example, the user only needed to enter their personal details once rather than three times.
 In the case of the initial iForms project, the programme took numerous paper forms related to registering for self employment and re-designed them as a single smart (“intelligent”) online form, significantly reducing the amount of repetitive data previously required from the user.
 Appropriate data from the form was then parsed and sent to the three relevant departments – Inland Revenue, HM Customs and Excise (both now merged into HMRC), and the Department of Social Security’s Contributions Agency (now part of DWP).